How to evaluate TTS models for realtime conversational AI

 Many voice providers weren't focused on cost because it didn't matter for their primary use cases.
 When you're doing audiobooks or TikTok content, cost per character is negligible.
 But when you're serving millions of users concurrently and they're talking for an hour a day, cost becomes a critical constraint.

 High costs create binary decisions.
 Either the use case works at that price point or it doesn't.
 Lower costs open up experimentation and entirely new applications.
-With Inworld TTS priced at $5 per million characters (approximately 0.5 cents per minute), use cases that were previously impossible suddenly become worth trying.
+When per-character costs drop low enough, use cases that were previously impossible suddenly become worth trying.

-If you're building for scale, cost per minute should be part of your evaluation criteria from day one.
+If you are building for scale, cost per minute should be part of your evaluation criteria from day one.

 Beyond aggregate metrics, watch for specific failure modes that can break user trust.